michalc/OpenTTDLab/README.md

 ### TL;DR

 OpenTTDLab is licensed under the [GNU General Public License version 2.0](./LICENSE).
-This covers every file in this repository.

 ### In more detail